World Customs Organisation

-- To know the role of the World Customs Organization
+- To know the role of the World Customs Organisation

-- To know the Harmonized System and the various existing conventions.
+- To know the Harmonised System and the various existing conventions.

-Sample of the Sub-subject: World Customs Organization (WCO):
+Sample of the Sub-subject: World Customs Organisation (WCO):

-The World Customs Organization (WCO) is the sole intergovernmental body fully working on customs and international trade (imports and exports).
+The World Customs Organisation (WCO) is the sole intergovernmental body fully working on customs and international trade (imports and exports).

-The World Customs Organization (WCO) keeps the International Harmonized System
+The World Customs Organisation (WCO) keeps the International Harmonised System

 Customs Valuation and Rules of Origin.

-The World Customs Organization works in the following fields:
+The World Customs Organisation works in the following fields:

 - Development of global standards of international trade

-- Simplification and harmonization of customs procedures (imports and exports)
+- Simplification and harmonisation of customs procedures (imports and exports)